NoobSambit/ARMYBATTLES/replit.md

 Request handling uses a middleware composition pattern with reusable functions for:
 - CORS configuration
 - Rate limiting (in-memory Map store)
-- JWT authentication validation
+- Session-based authentication validation
 - Input validation using Zod schemas
 - Admin authorization checks

-**Authentication**: JWT with bcryptjs
+**Authentication**: Last.fm session tokens
-User authentication uses JSON Web Tokens stored on the client side.
-Passwords are hashed using bcryptjs with 10 salt rounds before storage.
+Users authenticate by approving the app via Last.fm.
+The backend exchanges the Last.fm token for a session key, stores a session token in MongoDB, and issues an HTTP-only cookie / bearer token for client access.
+No passwords are stored.

 **Battle Verification Engine**: Polling-based verification
 A background process runs every 30 seconds to: